golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

         max_duration_sec_price: 0.0005
 ```

-#### Maximum average usage cost
+#### Choosing the cheapest providers - maximum average usage cost

+In order to work with the cheapest provider, we combine all [three prices](#maximum-provider-prices) into one value.

-To combine all three prices into one value, have a look at the properties:
+Have a look at the properties:
 - `average_cpu_load`
 - `average_duration_minutes`
 - `max_average_usage_cost`